Challenges for $\Lambda$CDM: An update

-Modifying the scale of sound horizon $r_s$ (i.e. the scale of the standard ruler) by introducing new physics before recombination that deform $H(z)$ at prerecombination redshifts $z\gtrsim1100$ can increase the CMB inferred value of $H_0$ \cite{Bernal:2016gxb,Aylor:2018drw,Knox:2019rjx} and thus resolve the Hubble tension.
-Such deformation may be achieved by introducing various types of additional to the standard model components.
-These models have the problem of predicting stronger growth of perturbations than implied by dynamical probes like redshift space distortion (RSD) and weak lensing (WL) data and thus may worsen the $\Omega_m$-$\sigma_8$ growth tension \cite{Jedamzik:2020zmd,Alestas:2021xes}.
-A wide range of mechanisms has been proposed for the decrease of the the sound horizon scale at recombination.
-These mechanisms include the following:
+Modifying the scale of sound horizon $r_s$ (i.e. the scale of the standard ruler) by introducing new physics before recombination that deform $H(z)$ at prerecombination redshifts $z\gtrsim1100$ can increase the CMB inferred value of $H_0$ \citep{Bernal:2016gxb,Poulin:2018zxs,Aylor:2018drw,Knox:2019rjx} and thus resolve the Hubble tension.
+Such deformation may be achieved by introducing various types of additional to the standard model components \citep[see][for a review]{Asadi:2022njl}.
+These models have the problem of predicting stronger growth of perturbations than implied by dynamical probes like redshift space distortion (RSD) and weak lensing (WL) data and thus may worsen the $\Omega_m$-$\sigma_8$ growth tension \citep{Jedamzik:2020zmd,Alestas:2021xes}.